Age Group: Under 3-Years-Old

 Early childhood development and the round ball are two inseparable friends.
 Wherever there is a baby in the house there would be at least a ball somewhere nearby.
 No wonder soccer is the most popular sport in the world.
 If you are serious about getting your kid to play soccer in the next 3 years then you will find that these 10 incredibly simple soccer drills for toddlers very useful.

-These drills are not only important for soccer but it also develops your child’s gross and fine motor skills, balance, reflexes, and hand-eye coordination.
 So either way, your child will definitely benefit along with a lot of fun and quality parent-child engagement time.

 Here are some BRIEF milestones on your baby’s development and when to apply the drills: